 - Summit includes its cheapest harness

 #2) Summit 180 MAX SD

 So, if you want a stand to do both compound bow and crossbow hunting, this is the one.
-Because with this stand, you don’t have to worry about size restrictions or obstructions.
+Because with this model, you don’t have to worry about size restrictions or obstructions.
 Speaking of size, the 180 MAX SD has the highest maximum weight capacity in the Summit lineup at 350lbs.
-Although, the tradeoff for all these goodies is the higher weight of the stand.
+Although, the tradeoff for all these goodies is the higher weight.

 Weighing in at 26lbs, the 180 MAX is a good bit heavier than the Viper SD.
 Beyond weight, one of our favorite features on this stand is the fully-padded armrest that helps to eliminate noise due to accidental contact altogether.
 Comparatively, you might find that you need to add padding to the Viper SD.
 Lastly, the 180 has a slightly larger platform than the Viper SD.

 - The most comfortable climbing tree stand for crossbow hunting

 - A good choice for bowhunters who use compound bows and crossbows

 - More padding on the armrest to eliminate noise

 - Max weight capacity of 350lbs